biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 ## 7. Security Assurance Requirements

-This Protection Profile bases on the assurance requirements as defined in Evaluation Assurance Level 1 in part III of \[CC\].
+This Protection Profile bases on the assurance requirements as defined in Evaluation Assurance Level 1 in \[CC3\].
 However, for the evaluation of the Security Target, the assurance components as contained in EAL2 (and upwards) shall be used.
 This results in an overall assurance level of EAL1+, where the augmentation results from the components ASE_OBJ.2, ASE_REQ.2, ASE_SPD.1 and ASE_TSS.1.

 It should be noted that the evaluation of a TOE according to this PP will be performed in close correlation with the evaluation of the mobile device containing the TOE in accordance with \[MDFPP\].
 The developer is therefore encouraged to utilize effects of synergy between the evaluations and reuse documentation efficiently.